scerruti/Grid/README.md

-# com.otabi.Grid.Grid
+# com.otabi.grid.Grid
 ---
 This little Java program will allow you to draw maze solutions using a Java Canvas.
 * The grid will handle all conversions between grid space and canvas space.
-* The dimensions are currently hardcoded in com.otabi.Grid.Grid.
+* The dimensions are currently hardcoded in com.otabi.grid.Grid.
 * The background color of each cell is set automatically based upon the paths.
 * The path color can be changed for the optimal path.